dillonpuglisi/Capstone/index.md

 ## Self-Assessment and ePortfolio

-Word document can be found [here](https://github.com/dillonpuglisi/Capstone/Final%20Project%20ePortfolio%20and%20Self-Assessment.docx) or [here](https://github.com/dillonpuglisi/Capstone/blob/gh-pages/Final%20Project%20ePortfolio%20and%20Self-Assessment.docx).
+Word document can be found [here](https://github.com/dillonpuglisi/Capstone/blob/gh-pages/Final%20Project%20ePortfolio%20and%20Self-Assessment.docx?raw=true).
 The code below is described in greater detail in this document.

 ## Code Review